3. Learn who can’t make a refugee claim

 - committed a serious crime or did something that broke human rights laws

 - arrived from a country that has an information sharing agreement with Canada and that country provided confirmation that you already made a refugee claim in that country.
-The list of countries includes the United States, Australia, New Zealand, and the United Kingdom.
+The list of countries includes the U.S., Australia, New Zealand, and the United Kingdom.

 If you're not eligible to make a refugee claim because Canada received information that you already made a claim in a country that has an information sharing agreement with Canada, you will be able to apply for a PRRA.
-Unlike other PRRA applicants, you must be given an oral hearing with an immigration officer.
+Unlike other PRRA applicants, you must have a PRRA hearing with an Immigration, Refugees and Citizenship Canada (IRCC) officer.
+This hearing is also called an interview.
 If this is your situation, get legal advice right away.

 Removal from Canada